What Are the Most Common Types of Car Accident Injuries in Illinois? Injuries sustained in a collision can be broadly...

 If you and the claims adjuster can agree on an amount, he or she will authorize a final payment.
 You will sign a release accepting the offer and will then receive your payment.

 In Illinois, the at-fault driver’s insurance company is responsible for making compensation for damages.
 Sometimes, fault is shared between both drivers, in which case the investigation must establish which driver was most at-fault, and what the percentage fault was.
 If you were partly at fault, your damages are reduced by a percentage equal to your fault.
-This slows the process down significantly, as it becomes more complicated and potentially more contentious.
+This slows the car insurance claim process down significantly, as it becomes more complicated and potentially more contentious.

 You can claim compensation for medical care to treat your injuries.
 You can also claim mental and physical pain and suffering for your injuries, and other lost income and financial losses that are traceable to the accident.
 With more complicated damages, determining them becomes a more complex process.